s107321509/MVCNN_mutli_view_generate/README.md

-# Use Blender to generate multi-view insect images from 3D models
+# Use Blender to generate multi-view insect images from 3D insect model

 This is an output from `Allomyrina_01.`: